kaltura/playkit-js-share/README.md

 * Share to social networks
 * Email a link to the video
-* Copy a code which enables the video to be embedded
+* Copy a code snippet which enables the video to be embedded

 #### UI Examples